 The hype around drones has been constantly building ever since Amazon unleashed its ambitious endeavour of using drones for delivering products to its customers in less than 30 minutes.
 As per a BI Intelligence estimate, sales of drones are expected to surpass $12 billion in 2021, up from the $8.5 billion figure of 2016, which would imply a 7.6% CAGR.
 Unmanned Aerial Vehicles (UAVs) facilitate aerial surveillance or object delivery via a remote control, and are being increasingly employed in cinematography, mapping, aerial thermography, action photography, law enforcement, agriculture, rescue, etc. Drones are also being used to capture high-resolution footage of luxury real estate, enabling fluid sales conversions to high-end clientele.
 Construction companies are leveraging drone technology to survey and inspect sites for progress, quality and safety.
 The UAV market has been blooming, owing to the significant time and money savings UAVs help generate.

 By leveraging their computational, quantitative and designing skills, drone engineers are at the forefront of programming and building drones for military and commercial purposes.
-They are responsible for designing software stacks, building communications and radar systems, along with UAV control and mission management software.
+A trending development in amongst computer science jobs, they are responsible for designing software stacks, building communications and radar systems, along with UAV control and mission management software.
 Not only that, they are also involved in ensuring cybersecurity.
 Drone engineers could choose to specialise in hardware designing, training of drones, or in software coding.
 They need to be adept at operating conventional and unmanned systems, and require a robust skill set pertaining to guidance, control, communication and autonomous behaviour.

 Companies have a strong preference for candidates having masters in either computer science, computer engineering, information systems. or aeronautical science.
 Many engineers foray into drone engineering after completing their doctorate thesis.
 Various colleges have started offering courses in autonomous vehicles, and a list of top 20 drone training institutes has been prepared by Drone Training HQ.